 6. Snorkel gear.
 (There are plenty of fish to see if you find yourself a quiet area where the boats aren’t docked.)

 8. Waterproof speakers.
 (There were other boats when I arrived playing loud music, so feel free to bring your own!)

 10. Beach toys.
 (Unless you just like to lay on the beach and snorkel, you might get bored.)

-So there you have it.
-This is the most current and complete firsthand directions to Cayo Icacos that you will currently find online.
-If anything changes please feel free to let me know and I will update.
+Well, there you have it.
+This is the most current and complete firsthand directions to Cayo Icacos that you will currently find.

 If this article was helpful, please share it, drop a comment, and feel free to tag me in your awesome Puerto Rico photos on Instagram @Nezalpha.